neuronflicker/CTF/UCF/Pwn_Fleas/README.md

 The problem is how do we use this information to change one of the speak functions to point to `dog3_speak()` and run a command?

-It took a while of me staring at the code to get the answer - there is no upper bounds check on the menu option, and that menu options decides exactly where to write to in the `fleas` array.
+It took a while of me staring at the code to get the answer - there is no upper bounds check on the menu option, and that menu option decides exactly where to write to in the `fleas` array.
 If we make the menu option 6, it should write 1 location past the end of that array:
 ```
 > python -c "print('A'*100 + 'B'*100 + '6 2')" > input.txt
 ```